RinayShah/Kinect-Client-Server-Stream/README.md

 This project streams the x,y,z coordinates of the 25 joints to a server computer and records the data on CSV file.
 It uses TCP/IP Client Server Netowrk to pass over the joint data to another computer.
-This porject uses the source code from: https://pterneas.com/2014/03/13/kinect-for-windows-version-2-body-tracking/
+This project uses the source code from: https://pterneas.com/2014/03/13/kinect-for-windows-version-2-body-tracking/

 I have added features incuding:
 - Record Joint Data on CSV file